ah-portfolio/External-tables-on-BigQuery-Snowflake/README.md

 ```
 Now we can access data, and create external tables from this stage.

+PS : in order to test with coherent results each time, we disabled this snowflake feature : alter session set USE_CACHED_RESULT = FALSE;

 PS : The GCS bucket, external tables in BigQuery and the snowflake account are all in the same region: europe-west2